Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

 Through the proposed density steering scheme, the first $2n$-order power moments of the terminal density function match those of the desired one.
 As $n$ approaches infinity, the full moment sequence of the terminal density converges to that of the desired density.
 By Theorem 4.5.5 in \cite{chung2001course}, we can straightforwardly demonstrate that the terminal distribution obtained from our distribution steering algorithm converges almost everywhere to the true desired distribution as $n$ tends to infinity.
 Assuming both the initial and desired terminal distributions are continuous, we can further conclude that the terminal density generated by the proposed algorithm converges to the desired distribution.
 This convergence to the desired density distinguishes our proposed algorithm from other existing methods.
 Since we used the truncated power moments of the initial and terminal density functions for steering, there may exist an error between the terminal density and the desired one.
 We will propose an upper bound of error of the terminal density, as to characterize the maximal difference between the terminal density by our proposed algorithm and the specified one.

-In \cite{wu2023non}, we proposed an error upper bound for the Hamburger moment problem in the sense of total variation distance, which is a measure widely used in the moment problem \cite{Aldo2003A, tagliani2003maximum}.
+In \cite{wu2023non}, we proposed an error upper bound for the Hamburger moment problem in the sense of Kolmogorov-Smirnov distance, which is a measure widely used in the moment problem \cite{Aldo2003A, tagliani2003maximum}.